Noura98Houssien/DBMS_Bash/README.md

 ### Notes
 - Data Type either INT or STRING only
 - Each table has a PK and it is auto increment
+- Project consists of two directory one for operation called "scripts" and the second for Database storage called "DB"

 # installation
 clone this repo in your directory then change dir to scripts